Trusted

 The Winklevoss twins have also invested in AI technology through the startups Metaphysic.ai and Holocron Technologies.

-In April 2024, the twins announced they had become co-owners of Bedford FC, “creating the first ever football club powered by Bitcoin” after invested $4.5million of BTC into the English football club.
+In April 2024, the twins announced they had become co-owners of Bedford FC, “creating the first ever football club powered by Bitcoin” after investing BTC worth $4.5 million in the English football club.

 The Winklevoss twins: Early Bitcoin billionaires

-The Winklevoss Twins’ participation in digital asset markets showed traditional investors that cryptocurrency and blockchain technology are investments worth considering.
 Cameron and Tyler Winklevoss were among the first big investors in Bitcoin, which gave them a solid foothold in the industry.
 Their drive to success shows in everything that they do, whether it’s rowing in the Olympics, starting a social network in Havard, or playing in a rock cover band in their forties.
-Overall, the twins are two of the most notable figures in crypto’s short history and will likely play key roles in the future of the industry.
+Overall, the twins are two of the most notable figures in the short history of the asset class and will likely play key roles in its future as well.

 Frequently asked questions